smclab/react-faceted-token-input/docs/example.md

 # Example

+    NOTE: you should have your developer enviroment ready before running the test, see the [development](../development.md) documentation.

 The *react-faceted-token-input* component comes with a working example that runs by default in port 3000.

-To start the server, from the react-faceted-token-input folder run:
+To start the server, from the *react-faceted-token-input* folder run:

     npm start